ADVERTISEMENT

 AI ‘ghost students’ are targeting college kids and stealing their financial aid

 Cybercriminals are stealing the identities of real college kids to enroll in online classes and apply for student aid.
-Then, using AI chatbots to attend classes, the bad actors collect the financial aid, leaving unsuspecting students saddled with tens of thousands in debt.
+Then, using AI chatbots to attend classes, the bad actors collect the financial award, leaving unsuspecting students saddled with thousands in debt.

 College University Students